XoopsDocs/smartfaq-tutorial/book/users/10EnterContent.md

 # 10.0 Entering Content

 The Submit Q&A link in the main menu opens a detailed form for creating a question and answer combination.
 The answer field can be short or detailed as required.
-There is no limitation to length of the detailed answer and SmartFAQ offers some useful formatting options as follows.
+There is no limitation to length of the detailed answer.
+If you use the DHTML Editor, SmartFAQ offers some useful formatting options as follows:

 **Page: /modules/smartfaq/submit.php?op=add **